ShahriarRezghi/serio/README.md

 You can view the TODO file [here](TODO.md) to se what is left to be done.

 # License
-This library is licensed under BSD 3-Clause license.
+This library is licensed under BSD 3-Clause permissive license.
 You can read it [here](LICENSE.md).